 #5 Buonasera (Good Evening)

-Just like Buongiorno, you can use the handy Buonasera with everyone.
+If you’re wondering how do you say good evening in Italian, it’s just like Buongiorno, you can use the handy Buonasera with everyone.
 You’ll generally hear it after 5 o'clock or after sunset time.

 - Buonasera a tutti (Good evening, everyone)